The Children’s Network

 Outside of work, Mark is an active cricketer and coach, working with Port Talbot Town Cricket Club, Cricket Wales and Glamorgan County Cricket Club players.
 He also holds several voluntary leadership roles at Port Talbot Town CC, including Trustee, Vice‑Chair and long‑standing committee member, alongside his continued involvement in junior and senior cricket development.

-Lil Nuttall- Clinical Manager – Amberleigh Care
+Li Nuttall- Clinical Manager – Amberleigh Care

 From Risk to Responsibility: Trauma-Informed, Multi-Agency Approaches to Reducing Criminalisation

-This workshop explores how trauma-informed practice can support children and young people who display harmful or risky behaviours, with a focus on reducing criminalisation and promoting long-term positive change.
+This presentation explores how trauma-informed practice can support children and young people who display harmful or risky behaviours, with a focus on reducing criminalisation and promoting long-term positive change.
 Drawing on practice experience, the session will outline how the AIM3 framework and the Good Lives Model are used together to understand risk, build strengths, and support safer decision-making.

-The workshop will highlight the importance of strong multi-disciplinary and multi-agency working in managing risk proactively rather than reactively.
+The presentation will highlight the importance of strong multi-disciplinary and multi-agency working in managing risk proactively rather than reactively.
 Participants will hear how clear roles, shared language, and collaborative planning can improve engagement with young people, reduce system drift, and prevent escalation into the criminal justice system.

 Practical examples will be used to show how compassionate, consistent responses can hold boundaries while recognising trauma, supporting accountability, and helping young people move towards safer, more meaningful lives.
 This workshop is designed for practitioners, leaders, and commissioning teams seeking effective, evidence‑aligned approaches to supporting vulnerable young people with high levels of need.